 4432 vs 4452 – Similarities and Differences

 At a glance, I was left wondering what exactly sets these two models apart.
 They share so much in common.
-After some research I found what made the two machines different.
-These two sewing machines aren’t exactly as head to head as I originally believed.
-Find out for yourself what features they do share and what sets them apart by reading on:
+After some research, I found what made the two machines different.
+These two sewing machines aren’t exactly as head-to-head as I originally believed.
+Find out for yourself what features they do share and what sets them apart:

 - Stitch Applications: Both models have 110 stitch applications.
 They both share the same 32 built-in stitches feature as well.

 - Sewing Speed: They both have a sewing speed of 1 100 stitches per minute.

 - Presser Feet: Here’s a feature that did set the two models apart.
 The Singer 4432 Heavy Duty has 4 presser feet included while the Singer 4452 has 9 presser feet included.

 - Buttonhole Feature: Both models share the automatic 1-step buttonhole feature.

 - Automatic Needle Threader: This feature is included in both machines.

 - Easy-to-load Bobbin: Another feature both the Singer 4432 and Singer 4452 Heavy Duty sewing machines was the bobbin load from the top making it easy to insert.